Loading resources as clips#

 AudioFileClip

-You simply pass him the file you want to load :
+You simply pass it the file you want to load :

 from moviepy import *